cypress-io/cypress-documentation/source/guides/dashboard/projects.md

 If a record key is exposed you should {% urlHash "delete it" Delete-record-key %} and {% urlHash "create a new record key" Create-new-record-key %}.
 Deleted keys will be invalid; If a project is run with a deleted key it will not be able to record.

 You can set your record key as an environment variable to help protect it.
-Learn more {% url "here" continuous-integration.html#Environment-variables %}.
+Learn more {% url "here" continuous-integration#Environment-variables %}.

 {% endnote %}